jasonamyers/pycon-2017-serverless-pipelines/presentation.md

   policy      = "${data.aws_iam_policy_document.listener_logging.json}"
 }
 ```
-^ We begin by build a policy document and creating a policy from it.
+^ We begin by build a policy document and create a policy from it.

 ---